Chronology of World History

 July 28

 • In Ischia, Italy, volcano Epomeo erupts, causing a magnitude 5.6 earthquake.
-The thermal resort of Casamicciola is devastated, over 2,000 people killed, over 1,200 houses were destroyed.
+The thermal resort of Casamicciola is devastated, over 2,000 people killed, over 1,200 houses destroyed.
 [1] [53]

 August 26